bartmcleod/VrmlParser/README.md

 already validated by the node community.
 We should adhere to the coding style as described here: http://nodeguide.com/style.html

 ## License
-You are free to use the Grammar any way you like, with the only restriction that you should mention the original author: Bart McLeod.
-If you do not remove any @copyright and @author annotations you will be fine.
+"You are free to use the Grammar any way you like, with the only restriction that you should mention the original author: Bart McLeod.
+If you do not remove any @copyright and @author annotations you will be fine."

+The quote above is the license with which I initially started.
+To make it more formal, I have adopted the MIT license.